 Fashion Brands Sell Identity, Not Just Products

 In fashion, the brand is the product.
 Buyers aren’t just choosing a garment, they’re choosing a message, an aesthetic, a lifestyle.
-That means branding isn’t a layer on top of marketing, it is the marketing.
+That means branding isn’t a layer on top of marketing.
+It is the marketing.
 The brand voice, tone, values, and visuals must align across every channel.

 Community Plays a Central Role in Brand Growth